 Windows Subsystem for Android (WSA) enables your Windows 11 device to run Android apps available from the Amazon Appstore.

-Windows Subsystem for Android is currently only available for Windows Insiders in the Dev, Beta, and Release Preview Channels in the U.S. Your device also must meet specific Windows 11 requirements for WSA.
+Windows Subsystem for Android is currently only available for Windows Insiders in the Dev, Beta, and Release Preview Channels in the U.S. and Japan.
+Your device also must meet specific Windows 11 requirements for WSA.

 - Apps available at Amazon Appstore.

 - You will need to have a U.S.-based Amazon account to use the Amazon Appstore.